-Click here to see the complete list of differences between the Starter and Premium membership levels.
+Go here to see the complete list of differences between the Starter and Premium membership levels.

 If you want to be a Premium member, it costs about $50 per month (the first month is $19 if you were referred by one of the company’s own affiliates), adding up to almost $600 per year.

+There are Wealthy Affiliate success stories out there.
 The level of financial success that can be achieved with a program like Wealthy Affiliate depends very much on the time, energy, and effort one puts into it.
 People who want to make a quick buck may not find it ideal, but those who want to either augment their current income or work exclusively in this field have been successful.

 Member “Ramccracken” reports that after six months, he is able to support his family so that his wife can stay home with their son.